-In addition to the embedded climate active principles, the Sarasin Climate Active Endowments CAIFs also avoid investment in companies that are materially engaged in controversial sectors, including thermal coal, the extraction of fossil fuel from tar sands, tobacco, alcohol, armaments, gambling and adult entertainment.
+In addition to the embedded climate active principles, the Sarasin Climate Active Endowments CAIFs also avoid investment in companies that are materially engaged in controversial sectors, including thermal coal, the extraction of fossil fuel from tar sands, tobacco, alcohol, armaments, gambling, predatory lending and adult entertainment.

-Further, the Sarasin Climate Active Endowments Ex-Energy CAIF has a hard exclusion on the Oil and Gas Sector $^{\rm 5}.$
+In 2024, we launched the Sarasin Climate Active Endowments Ex-Energy CAIF which excludes the 0il and Gas Sector5.